ustroetz/cost_model/README.md

  System limits: `TreeVolCT<80 and TreeVolALT<250 and SkidDist<10000 and TreeVol<250 and TreeVolLLT<150`

-The `Price` (US dollars/cubic feet) and the `HarvestingSystem` (name) of the least expensive harvesting system is returned from the function.
-If no harvesting system is suitable due to the limitations `Price = NaN` and  `HarvestingSystem = 'NoSystem'` is returned.

 ### Costs not included
-* harvest equipment move-in costs
+* Harvest equipment move-in costs
-* Costs for road building
+* Road construction costs
 * Manamgment costs
+* Reforestation costs